Ri-Dearg/corona-tales/README.md

 - Utilises the same icons from the Post Modal for coherence.
 - All fields are optional, even for the range fields.
 - The search function is thorough enough to filter through each field sent and return results based.
-- Combines a full text search with integers and timestamps, working through each singly to return results.
+- Combines a full-text search with integers and timestamps, working through each singly to return results.
 - Text search is weighted in the DB, valuing tags higher than other text.
 - Some fields function more explicitly like filters, such as language, rather than a text search, removing stories in other languages.
 - Indexes for times, dates and ages have been included, ensuring that in search both full days are included.
 - The database makes use of arrays, integers, booleans and embedded documents to fully utilise the search abilities.
-- The text index has been tested to include all string info, and excludes common text word searches.
+- The text index has been tested to include all string info and excludes common text word searches.

 #### Sign up and Log in Modal
 <div align="center">